State Bar of California: California Bar Examination

 The exam sites are usually large convention centers in Northern and Southern California.
 Exam security is tight.
 For example, proctors are assigned to stand in restrooms for the duration of the entire exam to prevent applicants from asking each other for assistance.
 Additionally, applicants are required to provide fingerprints, photo identification, and a handwriting sample at the testing site.

 Overall bar exam pass rates tend to hover between 35% and 55%, and previously were often the lowest in the United States.
 In October 2017, the California Supreme Court reviewed the passing score of the California Bar Exam, after being urged by various law schools to lower the passing score.
 After review, the California Supreme Court initially declined to lower the passing score, leaving it intact.
 Finally in 2020 the California Supreme Court lowered the passing score, effective with the October 2020 bar exam onward.
 This change was made not only in light of the state of the COVID-19 pandemic, but also with renewed consideration of the review conducted in 2017.
 The passing score dropped from its previous requirement of 1440 to 1390.

 The lowest pass rate occurred in February 2020 when 26.8% of takers passed.
 When considering only graduates of ABA-approved schools, the average pass rate for first timers in 2021 was 79%; for repeaters 26%, mirroring the percentage passing rates for all jurisdictions combined.
+The overall pass rate for the February 2022 California Bar Examination was 33.9%.
 The overall pass rate for the July 2022 California Bar Examination was 52.4%.